AllanOtieno254/obituary-management-platform-/README.md

 ![output1](https://github.com/user-attachments/assets/ff88a5c5-2c11-4642-8af5-6ff4377b50e2)

 ## Framework
-The project is developed using [Framework Name], chosen for its [reasons, e.g., robustness, familiarity within the team].
+The project is developed using [html,css,js,php], chosen for its [ robustness, familiarity within the team].

 ## Features
 Submit Obituaries: Users can submit obituaries via a user-friendly HTML form.